pixsil/vueform/README.md

 vueForm.vueErrors.has()
 ```

-### Data
+## Data functions

-By init the form saves all the form data to an array of orgiginal data to check whether the data is changed.
+By init the form saves all the form data to an array of original data to check whether the data is changed.

 Whit the following functions you can change the data, the original data or both of them.

 With 'updateData()' there can be updated multiple values at once.
-This can be handy if the data must be updateded after a request.
+This can be handy if the data must be updated after a request.

 ```vue
 vueForm.updateData({